-So I need to include steps in my training ?
+Do I need to include steps in my training ?
 You bet.
-By the end of your training you should be doing 1 hour of steps with and short ten minutes break in the middle.
+By the end of your training you should be able to do 1 hour of steps with a ten minute break in the middle.

 There’s the man with the vision and the all the plans.
 Trek to Everest Base Camp, Nepal.
 He had been to trek the Annapurna circuit in the 80s and he knew there is a lot of uneven ground so he insisted on finding uneven hills to train on and lots of stairs too.

 Donkeys making their way down these stairs – wait for them to pass.

 Kids an their way home from school running down the stairs.
 October 2015

 An eighty plus year old woman with 40 kilos plus of cabbages, beating me down these stairs.
 November 2013